-3.1 WELL AGING
+3.1 WELL AGEING

-As provided by (Houben, 2007; Wolfgang Bott et al., 2003), the mean service life of a well is about a duration of 25 years.
-In the route of this operating time, there is a gradual minimize in the well delivery rate (Fig. 3.1), which will become important throughout the pumping operation in an increasing decreasing of the process water level with the same still water level and the same withdrawal volume.
-This reduce in delivery rate is due to an increase in the flow resistance and is often referred to as well aging.
+As provided by Houben.
+(2007) and Wolfgang Bott et al.(2003) the mean service life of a well is about a duration of 25 years.
+In the route of this operating time, there is a gradual minimization in the well delivery rate (Fig.1), which will become important throughout the pumping operation in an increasing and decreasing of the process water level with the same still water level and the same withdrawal volume.
+This reduce in delivery rate is due to an increase in the flow resistance and is often referred to as well ageing.
 Further warning signs of well ageing are an enlarge in the power consumption of the underwater pump, a change in the hydro chemical and / or biological water quality and the entrainment of turbid matter and sand in the pumped water.

-Figure 3.1: Dynamics deposition of sedimentation products in the filter gravel and the resulting Course of the relative well output (WIACEK, 2003).
+Figure 1: Dynamics deposition of sedimentation products in the filter gravel and the resulting Course of the relative well output (WIACEK, 2003).

-As a result of the well ageing processes, the void quantity in the location of the well pore spaces and pore channels of the gravel bed and filter slots - is increasingly more decreased by deposits.
-If no measures are taken to clean the well, this leads in the final stage to the entire "closing" of the well.
+As a result of the well ageing processes, the void quantity in the location of the well - pore spaces and pore channels of the gravel bed and filter slots - is increasingly more and decreased by deposits.
+If steps are taken to clean the well, the well will be fully "closed" in the final stage.

-A distinction is made between different kinds of aging, which regularly happen in combination (DVGW, 2001; Houben, 2003; Paul, 1994):

-Silting up (deposit of sand and silt in the cavities), Corrosion of the well pipes and different metal well components, Mucus build-up (reduction of the void volume due to the activity of mucus-forming bacteria and fungi), Deposition of aluminium compounds after their chemical precipitation, Sintering (deposition or incrustation of carbonates), Ochre (precipitation and deposition of iron and manganese compounds).
+A distinction is usually made between different kinds of ageing, which regularly occurr together (DVGW, 2001; Houben, 2003; Paul, 1994): silting up (deposit of sand and silt in the cavities), corrosion of the well pipes and different metal well components, mucus build-up (reduction of the void volume due to the activity of mucus-forming bacteria and fungi), deposition of aluminium compounds after their chemical precipitation, sintering (deposition or incrustation of carbonates), ochre (precipitation and deposition of iron and manganese compounds).

-Well ageing due to clogging collectively with bacterial slime formation occurs according to (Abramova et al., 2017; Houben, 2003) give the compositions of the most frequent well coverings in their article.
-The awesome importance of biologically induced clogging is emphasized by (Kerms G., 1979; Wolfgang Bott et al., 2003).
+Well ageing due to clogging collectively with bacterial slime formation occurs according to Abramova et al.(2017); Houben (2003) give the compositions of the most frequent well coverings in their article.
+The awesome importance of biologically induced clogging is emphasized by Kerms G. (1979); Wolfgang Bott et al.(2003).